• About

 When PEMNIA WELLNESS products reach households in Nigeria today, from orange-fleshed sweet potato (OFSP) flour in school meals to vitamin A-rich crisps in community shops, they carry the vision of one young woman who turned her curiosity into impact.

-Opeyemi Adebisi’s journey began in 2022 with a training on OFSP production and value addition organised by the Empowering Novel Agribusiness-Led Employment (ENABLE-TAAT) program at The International Institute of Tropical Agriculture (IITA), Ibadan.
-“That training ignited my passion.
-I saw how this crop could fight malnutrition and improve livelihoods,” she said.
+Opeyemi Adebisi’s journey began in 2022 with a training on OFSP production and value addition organised by the Youth in Agribusiness Compact of the Technologies for African Agricultural Transformation (TAAT), also known as Empowering Novel Agribusiness-Led Employment (ENABLE-TAAT), led by the International Institute of Tropical Agriculture (IITA).

 RelatedPosts